-1972, (S.100B)
+Local Gov ernment Act 1972, (S.100B)

-- 7.2.
+- 8.1.
+Minutes of the last meeting must be confirmed at the next ordinary meeting. - 8.2.
 Only matters relating to the accuracy of the minutes can be raised, which must be done by way of a motion which is proposed, seconded and voted upon.
-Where no issues are raised, or after the motion has been dealt with, the Chair shall sign the minutes. - 7.3.
+Where no issues are raised, or after the motion has been dealt with, the Chair shall sign the minutes. - 8.3.
 The minutes of any Sub-Committee must be submitted to the next meeting of the parent Committee by the Sub-Committee Chair.

-Cabinet, committees and sub-committees 7.4.
+8.4.
 Councillors may ask a question or comment on any minute.
 The Chair of the Sub-Committee will then reply.
 There will be no debate on any question or comment raised under this procedure and no further motions can be moved.

-- 7.5.
-Where a Councillor has a question or comment on an Exempt or Confidential minute, the question or comment must be given in writing to the Monitoring Officer or their nominee at least one hour before the start of the meeting. - 7.6.
+- 8.5.
+Where a Councillor has a question or comment on an Exempt or Confidential minute, the question or comment must be given in writing to the Monitoring Officer or their nominee at least one hour before the start of the meeting. - 8.6.
 Any question about the accuracy of any minute of a body must be considered and determined by that body at its next meeting.

-8. Matters for decision by the Council
+9. Matters for decision by the Council

-- 8.1.
-All matters for decision by the Council (except any urgent items) shall be included with the Agenda. - 8.2.
+- 9.1.
+All matters for decision by the Council (except any urgent items) shall be included with the Agenda. - 9.2.
 When the item is reached on the Agenda, the Leader, the relevant Portfolio Holder or the Chair of the relevant Committee will, where appropriate, move the recommendation or advice of the Cabinet or Committee, or endorsement of a Cabinet or a Committee decision.
-Another Councillor may second the motion and may reserve the right to speak until later in the debate. - 8.3.
+Another Councillor may second the motion and may reserve the right to speak until later in the debate. - 9.3.
 The Chair cannot ask the Council to agree to withdraw a recommendation of the Cabinet or a Committee unless new and relevant information has become available after the decision of the body concerned.
 The information must be disclosed to the Council.